LPJ-GUESS/utilities/README.md

 PATH_TO_RUNDIR: should be to the level rundir/exp-name/output/lpjg

 # Options:
-  -r --reference       <PATH> to a dir with aggregated LPJG reference run" -o --outdir          <PATH> to store output in, DEFAULT='./'" -f --force_aggregate -> do exactly that, in case a previous aggregation has failed..."
+  -r --reference       <PATH> to a dir with aggregated LPJG reference run

+  -o --outdir          <PATH> to store output in, DEFAULT='./'

+  -f --force_aggregate -> do exactly that, in case a previous aggregation has failed...

-  -w --overwrite       if outdir exists force overwriting of analysis data" -a --aggregate_all   aggregate the full set of LPJG output files" -h --help            help
+  -w --overwrite       if outdir exists force overwriting of analysis data

+  -a --aggregate_all   aggregate the full set of LPJG output files

+  -h --help            help